Second Empire style: Painting – the Paris Salon

-Following Napoleon's decree, an exhibit of the rejected paintings, called the Salon des Refusés, was held in another part of the Palace of Industry, where the Salon took place.
-More than a thousand visitors a day came to see now-famous paintings as Édouard Manet's Le Déjeuner sur l'herbe and James McNeill Whistler's Symphony in White, No. 1: The White Girl.
-The journalist Émile Zola reported that visitors pushed to get into the crowded galleries where the refused paintings were hung, and the rooms were full of the laughter and mocking comments of many of the spectators.
-While the paintings were ridiculed by many critics and visitors, the work of the avant-garde became known for the first time to the French public, and it took its place alongside the more traditional style of painting.
+Following Napoleon's decree, an exhibition of the refused paintings — the Salon des Refusés — was held in another part of the Palace of Industry.
+More than a thousand visitors a day came to see works now regarded as landmarks, including Édouard Manet's Le Déjeuner sur l'herbe and James McNeill Whistler's Symphony in White, No. 1: The White Girl.
+The journalist Émile Zola reported that visitors crowded into the galleries where the rejected paintings hung, and that the rooms were filled with laughter and mocking comments.
+While the works were ridiculed by many critics and visitors, the avant-garde became known for the first time to the French public and took its place alongside the more traditional Salon style.

 The government of Napoleon III also commissioned artists to produce decorative works for public buildings.
-Ingres was commissioned to paint the ceiling of the main salon of the Hôtel de Ville, Paris with the Apotheosis of Napoleon, the Emperor's uncle.
-The painting was destroyed in 1871 when the building was set afire by the Paris Commune.
+Ingres was commissioned to paint the ceiling of the main salon of the Hôtel de Ville, Paris with The Apotheosis of Napoleon, the Emperor's uncle.
+The painting was destroyed in 1871 when the building was set alight by the Paris Commune.
 Napoleon III named Ingres a Grand Officer of the Légion d'honneur.
-In 1862 he was awarded the title of Senator, and made a member of the Imperial Council on Public Instruction.
+In 1862 Ingres was awarded the title of Senator and made a member of the Imperial Council on Public Instruction.

 Eugène Delacroix also received important official commissions.
-From 1857 to 1861 he worked on frescoes for the Chapelle des Anges at the Church of Saint-Sulpice, Paris.
-They included "The Battle of Jacob with the Angel", "Saint Michael Slaying the Dragon", and "The Expulsion of Heliodorus from the Temple".
+From 1857 to 1861 he worked on frescoes for the Chapelle des Anges at the Church of Saint-Sulpice, Paris, including "The Battle of Jacob with the Angel", "Saint Michael Slaying the Dragon", and "The Expulsion of Heliodorus from the Temple".

-Jean-Baptiste-Camille Corot began his career with study at the École des Beaux-Arts as an academic painter, but gradually began painting more freely and expressing emotions and feelings through his landscapes.
+Jean-Baptiste-Camille Corot began his career with academic training at the École des Beaux-Arts, but gradually began to paint more freely, expressing emotion through his landscapes.
 His motto was "never lose that first impression which we feel."
-He made sketches in the forests around Paris, then reworked them into final paintings in his studio.
-He was showing paintings in the Salon as early as 1827, but he did not achieve real fame and critical acclaim before 1855, during the Second Empire.
+He made sketches in the forests around Paris and then reworked them into finished paintings in his studio.
+He had exhibited at the Salon as early as 1827, but did not achieve widespread recognition until 1855, during the Second Empire.